Historic Texas Home Kept the Candle Burning

 His mother, Jerusha, desperate for her son to return home, reportedly kept a candle burning in the upstairs window in hopes that it would help guide him home one day.
 According to family legend, she continued to burn that candle every night until her death, 18 years later in 1880.

-Upon her death, David was left with 3 minor children and undoubtedly needed a woman at home to help raise his family so in 1881, he remarried to Mrs. Cordelia Armstrong, a widow.
+Upon her death, David was left with 3 children and undoubtedly needed a woman at home to help raise his family so in 1881, he remarried to Mrs. Cordelia Armstrong, a widow.
 David McFadin passed away here on August 7, 1896.